dkanak42/StarView/README.md

 3. Calculate frame for each star view
 4. Add UIButtons as subviews to StarView

+To make this excersise a bit easier I have added a [Playground](https://github.com/dkanak42/StarView/tree/master/ViewDrawingPlayground.playground) which contains examples of laying out subviews.
+Since UIButton is inherited from UIView (`UIView <- UIControl <- UIButton` to be precise) it uses the same functions for laying out as UIView.

 ## 2. Setting up state

 We need to control which star is highlighted and which is not.
 To do this we need a function that sets this state